RSV

 • Infant Immunisation (called Beyfortus) – ready-made antibodies that offer same-day protection against severe RSV infection.
 One injection offers infants protection throughout the RSV season.

 State and territory governments provide free infant immunisation for babies whose mothers did not receive RSV vaccination during pregnancy.
-An overview of eligibility for infant RSV immunisation is currently underway and will provided prior to the 2026 RSV season, which most commonly occurs during winter.
+An overview of eligibility for infant RSV immunisation is currently underway and will be provided prior to the 2026 RSV season, which most commonly occurs during winter.

-• Vaccination for older Australians aged 60 years and over provides lasting protection against RSV-related lower respiratory tract disease.
+Vaccination for older Australians provides lasting protection against RSV-related lower respiratory tract disease.

 The Department of Health and Aged Care provides further advice on recommendations and eligibility for RSV immunisations.
 Further information is also available in the Immunisation Handbook.